MS Fridtjof Nansen current position

 This cruise vessel class was purposefully designed for Norwegian coastal and Polar expedition cruises (Arctic and Antarctica itineraries).
 The Rolls-Royce company's Marine division received a GBP 25 million (USD 33 million) from the shipyard to provide the vessel's design and equipment.

 The new series Hurtigruten expedition vessels feature the latest environmentally friendly marine technologies.
 The new hybrid technology allows cruising with fully electric propulsion for up to 30 min.
 The main gain is the total reduction in fuel consumption and CO2-emissions.
 The technology, along with the effective use of electricity onboard and the optimized hull design, reduces bad emissions by nearly 20%.

-Each of these vessels offers 3 restaurants with menus that reflect local flavours and destinations.
-The pool deck has bars, infinity pools and Jacuzzis.
 Building materials used during construction were predominantly Norwegian, with extensive use of granite, oak and wool, among others.